Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/configure-microprofile-with-keyvault.md

                           --spn <your_sp_appId_created_in_step1>
     ```

-1. Now you can push a secret into Key Vault.
+1. Now you can push a secret into your key vault.
 Use the key name *demo-key*, and set the value of the key to *demo-value*:

 ```bash
 az keyvault secret set --name demo-key      \